Vaccines now available for education workers in Philadelphia

 So far, officials with CHOP say they've vaccinated 1,000 staff members in the city's education field who will or have already come into direct contact with students.

-The doses are available to employees of the Archdiocese of Philadelphia's schools, charter schools, and Independence Mission Schools as well.
+The doses are also available to employees of the Archdiocese of Philadelphia's schools, charter schools and Independence Mission Schools as well.

 The Roberts Center in South Philadelphia is the first site in operation.